Uniswap/advanced-weth/README.md

-A smart contract that adds functionality to the [Wrapped Ether](https://github.com/gnosis/canonical-weth) smart contract which allows users to interact with other smart contracts that consume WETH transparently as if they are using WETH.
+A smart contract that adds functionality to the [Wrapped Ether](https://github.com/gnosis/canonical-weth) smart contract which allows users to interact with other smart contracts that consume WETH transparently as if they are using ETH directly.

 Requires a single approval from the user for the AdvancedWETH contract to spend any amount of their WETH, and thus benefits from widespread use of a canonical advanced WETH contract.
+Because this approval never runs out or expires, this is a once-per-account requirement.

+The benefit of removing special handling of ETH from your contract is that you can reduce your interface size significantly.

 ## Methods documentation